Conversion rate as a must-have product metric

 Benchmarking is one of the most popular ways to understand if your conversion rate is good or bad.
 According to an updated e-commerce research for 2020, the global benchmarks are between 1% and 4%.
 I’ve seen many stats regarding performance but most of the time I can’t find the initial source of analysis in order to check their methodology, sampling, time ranges, data quality, statistical errors, etc. Even the analysis that I used above, has different sources for different graphs.

 Long story short, except for some (most of the time paid) analyses on the web, I don’t trust the majority of the analysis and stats that are available on the web.
+Here is an excellent article from CXL about marketing stats.

 💡 Since we are talking about benchmarking though, a good feature that Google could add in Analytics is the benchmark of e-commerce conversion rate.
 Or maybe someone else could create a service that would allow users to add their analytics data (anonymously) and get benchmark data according to their sector and industry. 💡